 Where to disclose your lease on your bankruptcy forms

 You will need to provide information regarding the name and address of your lessor, and state generally what the lease agreement is for.
-You can state something like, “residential lease” or “car lease”.
-If it is a car lease, it will be helpful to identify the car’s make, model and year.
+You can simply say car lease and list the car’s make, model and year.

 If you have a rent to own contract where you are slowly purchasing the home by making rental payments, you may already have some ownership interest in the property greater than a typical tenant.
-In that case, your interest in the real property based on the contract should also be listed on Schedule A/B and claimed as exempt if possible on your Schedule C. This is in addition to listing the lease on Schedule G and completing the Statement of Intentions.↑ Back to top
+In that case, your interest in the real property based on the contract should also be listed on Schedule A/B and claimed as exempt if possible on your Schedule C. This is in addition to listing the lease on Schedule G.

 What to do to keep your lease